ultramozg/learning_terraform/README.md

 #### 07 section
  - The 7th section contains examples how to configure and provision `Service Bus Namespace` and queues services.

+#### 08 section
+  - The 8th section contains the service bus module which has ability to configure Geo-Redundant recovery

 #### TIPS

 To run terraform within `AWS` cloud provider, use something like this